Skip to Main Content

 Created on Jun 1, 2023

-Currently when you re-certify an existing user, it will prompt "do you want to update the existing user?"
+Currently when you recreate an existing user, it will prompt "do you want to update the existing user?"
 If you choose yes, it will fail if you keep the mail file the same.
 You MUST enter a mail file name that doesn't already exist.

 Thus, the only option is to specify a new filename for the mail file and then as soon as the account is recreated, manually edit the person doc and change the mail file back to the original one and delete the new file that was created.